texfaq/texfaq.github.io/FAQ-enginedev.md

 Omega was developed as an extension of TeX, to use with multilingual texts, expressed in a variety of input encodings.
 Omega used 16-bit, Unicode-encoded, characters.
-It provided many innovative concepts, notably including the ''translation process'' that takes a character stream and transforms it according to various processes that may be internally specified, or be a separate program.
+It provided many innovative concepts, notably including the "translation process" that takes a character stream and transforms it according to various processes that may be internally specified, or be a separate program.